-A mental health crisis is any situation in which an individual’s actions or behaviors can lead to them harming themselves or others.
-Additionally, mental health crises put individuals at risk of being unable to care for themselves or healthily function in the community.
+A mental health crisis is any situation in which someone’s actions or behaviors may prevent them from functioning or lead to them harming themselves or others.
+Additionally, mental health crises put individuals at risk of being unable to care for themselves or function healthily in the community.

-For adults, Davis Behavioral Health utilizes a Mobile Crisis Outreach Team (MCOT).
-This team operates 24/7.
+For adults in crisis, Davis Behavioral Health utilizes a Mobile Crisis Outreach Team (MCOT).
+This mental health crisis team operates 24/7.
 One mental health therapist and one family resource facilitator respond to both mental health and substance use crises within 30 minutes—either by phone or in person.

-For children, we send a Stabilization and Mobile Response (SMR) team.
+For children in crisis, we send a Stabilization and Mobile Response (SMR) team.
 This is comprised of one mental health therapist and one peer/case manager who provide services 24/7.
 This team can help children, youth and families experiencing emotional or behavioral trauma that may be compromising their ability to function in their family, living situation or community.
 Children between 0 and 21 are eligible for SMR.

-Lastly, if you are experiencing suicidal thoughts, contact the National Suicide Prevention Hotline immediately at 800-273-8255.
+If you are experiencing suicidal thoughts, contact the National Suicide Prevention Lifeline immediately at 988.
 And contact the hotline if a loved one is showing signs of suicidal ideation, such as talking about hurting themselves, researching ways to die or threatening self-harm.

 The best way to avoid a mental health crisis is to take preventative measures to hopefully keep it from happening in the first place.
 Here at Davis Behavioral Health, we believe that education and mental health treatment are important tools that can help reduce future crises.
 Follow-up is extremely important after a crisis, so we make sure our mental health crisis team checks in with those they’ve worked with.